astro-datalab/notebooks-latest/users/_README.txt

 		  NSC DR1 catalog, as well as a jointly with Gaia DR2 to explore the proper motion of the cluster and its tails

+- SpectralEnergyDistributions: use narrow-band filters to construct SEDs of objects from the S-PLUS DR1 dataset

-- StarGalQSOSeparation: use photometric properties (colors, morphology/shape parameters, etc.) to distinguish between stars, galaxies, and QSOs in the DES DR1 and LS DR3 datasets
+- StarGalQSOSeparation: use photometric properties (colors, morphology/shape parameters, etc.) to distinguish between stars, galaxies, and QSOs in the DES DR1 and LS DR7 datasets

 - TimeSeriesAnalysisRrLyraeStar: analyze time-series to measure the period of RR Lyrae stars using photometry from SMASH